Skip to Content

 • Confirming your appointment and the scope of the retainer;

-• Communicating effectively with your client and obtaining full and complete instructions (including the circumstances of the accident);
+• Communicating effectively with your client and obtaining full and complete instructions, including the circumstances of the accident;

-• Providing advice about the litigation process including likely costs and relevant time periods;
+• Providing advice about the litigation process, including likely costs and relevant time periods;

-• Advising the client of their possible liability for costs and the risk of being found liable to pay the other parties’ costs; and
+• Advising the client of their possible liability for costs and the risk of being found liable to pay the other parties’ costs;

 Issues also arise when lawyers seek legal costs in letters of demand before proceedings are issued.